intjelic/python-sfml/doc/sphinx/source/documentation/system.rst

    Make the current thread sleep for a given duration.

-   sfml.sleep is the best way to block a program or one of its threads, as it doesn't consume any CPU power.
+   :func:`sleep` is the best way to block a program or one of its threads, as it doesn't consume any CPU power.

    :param sfml.system.Time duration: Time to sleep